-The Register window contents are updated periodically when the processor is running the user program and monitor intrusion is allowed.
+The Register windows' contents are updated periodically when the processor is running the user program and monitor intrusion is allowed.

 A temporary break from the user program into the monitor program must occur in order for the debugger to update or modify register contents.
-If it's Chapter 13: Concepts Debugger Windows important that the user program execute without these types of interruptions, you should disallow monitor intrusion.
+If it's important that the user program execute without these types of interruptions, you should disallow monitor intrusion.